Updated: Jun 25

 Become a deer hunter (actually).
 It's getting harder to control Nova Scotia's deer population as hunters age and aren't replaced by new ones.
 Deer (and formerly caribou), which carry ticks, used to be controlled by the resident wolf and human population back when we had caribou, wolves, and lots of hunters.
 An increasing deer population means an increasing tick population, so break out the country tunes and go shoot a deer.

 Engage in some climate action.
 Ticks are moving north and it's likely we'll see more species moving into Nova Scotia as well as more cases of tick-borne disease in the near future.
 Support provincial and national policies that incorporate climate change adaptation.
 Ask your MLA and city councillors what they plan to do about ticks and Lyme disease.

 Talk to your friends.
 Be wary of anecdotal "evidence", but take other people's experiences into consideration when comparing tick-prevention options.
 Consider where they hike, their dog's coat type, the dog's behaviour, and dates you encounter ticks.
-And ask questions (I like to tell people to get a friendly neighbourhood scientist.
+And ask questions (I like to tell people to find their friendly neighbourhood scientist.
 We are out there in the wild, we're just introverted and don't talk much).
 Go to the museum, get an insect and arachnid field guide, email an entomologist!